redding/ns-options/README.markdown

 end
 ```

-Now I can configure a server for data that is separate from the main `App` settings:
+Now I can set a server option for data that is separate from the main `App` settings:

 ```ruby
 Data.config.server = "127.0.0.1:1234"